andrecastrosousa/ecommerce-microservice/README.md

 - **MySQL**: For the shipping service.
 - **RabbitMQ**: For event-driven communication.
 - **Eureka**: For service discovery.
+- **API Gateway**: For routing and managing incoming HTTP requests to the appropriate microservices.
 - **Docker**: For containerization and managing dependencies.

 ## Getting Started